DEVKING-Kunal/wastewise-nutrition/README.md

-Based on the information available, here's a suggested README content for the 'wastewise-nutrition' project:
+Based on the information available, here's a suggested README content for the 'NutriNet' project:

-# WasteWise Nutrition
+# NutriNet

-WasteWise Nutrition is a web application designed to help users make informed dietary choices by providing nutritional information and promoting sustainable eating habits.
+NutriNet is a web application designed to help users make informed dietary choices by providing nutritional information and promoting sustainable eating habits.

 ## Features